sharath-gowda-g/dns-tunnling-detection/README.md

 training ML models and classifying tunneled queries.

 ## 🔎 Highlights
+- `gui.py` provides a desktop GUI application for easy interaction with all features.
 - `capture.py` replaces the legacy `dns_logger.py`, saving rich DNS metadata to `dns_log.csv`.
 - Shared feature engineering lives in `features/dns_features.py` and is imported by every script.
 - `predict.py` scores captured traffic with the persisted `best_dns_model.pkl` and writes `dns_predictions.csv`.